The Essential Emo Bands Every Fan Should Know

 The Third Wave: Emo Goes Mainstream

-The 2000s turned emo into a pop-culture phenomenon.
-My Chemical Romance brought theatrical, conceptual albums; Fall Out Boy paired huge hooks with clever lyrics; Dashboard Confessional made acoustic confessionals an arena event; and Paramore became one of the era’s defining acts.
-This commercial peak is the focus of our deep dive into 2000s emo and its revival.
+My Chemical Romance brought theatrical, conceptual albums to the 2000s and turned emo into a pop-culture phenomenon along the way.
+Fall Out Boy paired huge hooks with sharp, self-aware lyrics.
+Dashboard Confessional made acoustic confessionals an arena-sized event.
+Paramore became one of the era’s defining acts, full stop.
+This commercial peak gets a deeper look in our dive into 2000s emo and its revival.

 Band Signature Album Why It Matters